fallrisk/Kconfig-Highlighter/README.md

 You can send pull requests via GitHub.
 Do *not* edit the `Kconfig.tmLanguage` file directly.
-Edit the `Kconfig.YAML-tmLanguage` file instead and build the `.tmLanguage` file from it using the _YAML to Property List_ build tool in [PackageDev](https://github.com/SublimeText/PackageDev).
+Edit the `Kconfig.YAML-tmLanguage` file instead and build the `.tmLanguage` file from it using the _Build With: Convert to ... - Property List_ build tool in [PackageDev](https://github.com/SublimeText/PackageDev).